top of page

 • Feedback on all writing, including short and long essay and document-based questions

-What makes the class great?
-The instructor - Maggie R. Maggie graduated from UPenn, concentrating in American history, and loves teaching history.
+What makes the AP history classes great?
+The instructor!
+Maggie R. graduated from UPenn, concentrating in American history, and loves teaching history.
 She is a dynamic, high-energy teacher who teaches students how to appreciate and love the nuances, implications, and lessons of history as much as she does.
 All of her students to date have scored a 5 on the exam.
 When not teaching, she can be found developing AP History curriculum for various online programs, teaching analytic writing classes, walking her donkey on her farm, or hiking up a local mountain.

-Class format: meets online with a live instructor for 1 hour/week for 16 weeks.
+Class format: meets online with a live instructor.

 Students will receive 1 hour/week of homework that mimics the AP exam.